Georgia State Panthers men's basketball: Rob Lanier

 Rob Lanier, former associate head coach of the Tennessee Volunteers, was hired as head coach of the Panthers on April 5, 2019.
 His previous head coaching experience was with the Siena Saints, where he led the team to one NCAA Tournament appearance in four years, progressing through the First Four in the 2002 edition.

 Lanier's first season finished with a 19–13 record, but the Panthers fell to rival Georgia Southern in the quarterfinals of the Sun Belt Conference tournament.
 The following season, Lanier led the Panthers to a victory over crosstown foe Georgia Tech, 123–120 in quadruple overtime.
 The game was GSU's first win over an ACC opponent, and saw several program records set, including most points scored in a game.
 The 2020–21 squad were ultimately crowned Sun Belt regular season champions, and reached the Sun Belt Conference tournament final, where they lost the championship game 80–73 to Appalachian State.

 Bringing back a senior-laden veteran roster, Lanier's third team at GSU was the preseason favorite in the Sun Belt Conference.
 While the regular season league crown went to Texas State, GSU clinched the conference tournament title with a win over Louisiana in the tournament title game, securing an NCAA Tournament automatic bid—the Panthers' fourth in eight years.
 Drawing a 16 seed in the NCAA Tournament, GSU were running number one overall seed Gonzaga close, trailing 62–58 with 10½ minutes remaining, before eventually falling to a 93–72 defeat.
 Lanier left to take up the head coaching role at Southern Methodist University after GSU's elimination.

 Jonas Hayes

 On April 11, 2022, Jonas Hayes was officially introduced as Georgia State's men's basketball head coach.
 Hayes spent the previous four seasons as an assistant coach at Xavier.
 On March 16, 2022, Hayes was named interim head coach for Xavier, where he led the program to its first NIT championship in 64 years.
 Xavier's unexpected run in the NIT included wins over Florida, Vanderbilt, St. Bonaventure and Texas A&M.

-Hayes is well known in the Atlanta area, as he and his twin brother Jarvis were standout players at the University of Georgia from 2001–2004.
+Hayes is well known in the Atlanta area, as he and his twin brother Jarvis were standout players at the University of Georgia from 2001 to 2004.
 Hayes helped lead the Bulldogs to appearances in the 2002 NCAA Tournament and the 2004 NIT.